 Both a Utility and Design patent may be given to a single invention if function/use and ornamental characteristics are inherent in the invention.
 Each type of patent provides a unique protection so separate applications would be needed.

-It is essential to focus on the Utility and Design patents, because they are most relevant to startup companies.
-This will focus primarily with the domestic US process.
+It is essential to focus on the Utility and Design patents because they are most relevant to startup companies.
+This will focus primarily on the domestic US process.
 A founder must also consider whether they need international protection.